-For the EYW Blog: Eat Your World is looking for a few hungry food/travel writers to work with on a regular basis.
+For the EYW Blog: Eat Your World is looking for a few hungry food/travel writers to work with.

 Pitches can be sent to [email protected].
 Please note whether you have original photos as well.

-For featured EYW food entries: Do you live in a city you don't see covered on EYW, and know the food scene in and out?
+For EYW destination guides: Do you live in a city you don't see covered on EYW, and know the food scene in and out?
 Are you a writer who fancies yourself a good photographer too?
 Pitch us a new destination guide: well-researched entries for What to Eat, How to Burn It Off, Where to Stay, plus an introduction and high-quality photos.
-This is a paid gig ($300-$500), based on how many food entries are to be completed.
+This pays more than the blog ($200-$350, based on how many food entries are assigned), but is considerably more work.
 Please contact [email protected] to introduce yourself, your city, and your work if you’re interested.